proxytranslation/user-docs/dashboard/menu/pagemodifiers.md

 injected via Page Modifiers. **Security implications should always be considered when adding custom code to sites.**

-You can also use jQuery if it is present.
+You can also use jQuery if it is present on the original site.

 ### Content override